pclusius/arca-box/README.md

 How to Install ARCA and the necessary software for it
 -----------------------------------------------------
 You will need C and Fortran compilers (gcc, gfortran, iFortran and/or similar) to compile the model.
 Model relies on NetCDF4 to save files, so you'll need that too.
+Before using the python installer, make sure you have a working netCDF4.
+On Linux libnetcdf-dev and libnetcdff-dev are needed.
 The user interface is written in Python 3.

 How to install on Linux Mint / Ubuntu:
 ---------------------------------------